z3r0flag/zer0bot/README.md

 # zer0bot
-A bot for the zer0flag programming Discord server. https://discord.gg/cQcaqFRFm6
+A bot originially created for the zer0flag programming Discord server: https://discord.gg/cQcaqFRFm6 (but can be used on your own serve as well).

-The bot instance on my Discord server is currently being hosted on Heroku and is synced with this GitHub repository.

 To use the bot on your own Discord server:
 - Fork this repository
 - Create a file called .env in the root of the project, the .env file should contain
 ```
 BOT_TOKEN=your bot token
-GENERAL_CHANNEL_ID=the ID of the main channel in your server
 BOT_ID=the id of your zer0bot user
-ADMIN_ID=the id of the server owner
 ```

 NPM commands: